Vincentqyw/light-field-Processing/README.md

 This is an useful tool to decode lightfield files(.lfp) and process the raw images in to 5D data.
 You can simplely run [`demo.m`](demo.m) step by step to see the results.

+You should download lightfield data to [data](./data/) folder, I uploaded Wanner HCI datasets to [Google Drive](https://drive.google.com/drive/folders/1epj7GTDlCYTnlnG-TCvPmISBbBcWEhB4?usp=sharing).

+# Just one step

+just run [demo.m](demo.m), you will get everything.

+# Step by step

 ## Step 1: load LF data

-Note that if you do not have LF data, please download before.
 Once you have run `ViewLightField`, you will get the following wonderful images.

 <center><img src="./results/all_views.gif" width="50%"></center>